directus/directus/README.md

 #### Direct Access

 This database-first approach means that you have the option to completely bypass Directus if needed.
-Connecting your application _directly_ to the database means Directus is completely bypassed, removing even the slightest possiblility of a bottleneck, and giving you the unbridled power of complex SQL queries.
+Connecting your application _directly_ to the database means Directus is completely bypassed, removing even the slightest possibility of a bottleneck, and giving you the unbridled power of complex SQL queries.

 #### Portability and Transparency